Click on the Videos for more Information

 - What should I stock in my pond?
 We are asked this question a lot and there isn’t one size fits all answer.
 The answer depends on your fishing goals and budget.
 We can work with you to help you decide what will work best in your pond.
 Each pond is different and therefore needs an individual plan.
 Below are some stocking examples, but keep in mind there can be many variations.
 Give us a call or email us if you want personalized help.

 - What is the difference in Bluegill and Hybrid Bluegill?
 Straight Bluegill are a native fish to the area.
 They are about evenly male and female and reproduce during the Summer months, making them ideal for forage fish.
 The Hybrid Bluegill are a cross between the Straight Bluegill and a Green Sunfish.
 They are around 90% male and don’t have good reproduction.
 They are both good for kids fishing although the Hybrids are more aggressive about biting the hook and a little hardier when being handled.

 - Do you deliver or run a route truck?
 We don’t run a route truck but we do offer delivery all over the state and to surrounding areas.
 We like to bring the fish directly from our farm to your pond so they don’t spend much time in tanks.
-We charge $2.00 per loaded mile for delivery.
-Some orders can be combined with others the same area for a discounted rate.
+We charge $3.00 per loaded mile for delivery.
+There is a $500 minimum for delivery.
+Some smaller orders can be combined with others the same area if possible.